sagemath/sagewiki_to_gh-2022-10-10/daysff/curves.md

 == Project: Computation of Riemann-Roch spaces ==

 Correct wrapping of the "Brill Noether" algorithm from Singular.
 This may be just a matter of reading documentation carefully.
 See [[http://trac.sagemath.org/sage_trac/ticket/8997|trac #8997]].

+From William Stein: After talking with Florian Hess for a while, I'm now convinced that using Singular Brill-Noether implementation is not a good idea anyways, since Florian's algorithm is simply much nicer.
+The current plan is simply to implement Florian's algorithm from scratch in Sage.